 Why You Should Keep a Close Eye on Your Website’s Security

-You’re not alone when it comes to concerns about online security.
+You’re not alone when it comes to concerns about online security breaches.
 In fact, there are entire charitable organizations dedicated to improving open-source application and software security.
 The Open Web Application Security Project (OWASP) is just one example of a not-for-profit organization with a mission to increase the security of web applications.

 Despite all of those efforts, there are still plenty of high-profile examples of security weaknesses being exploited, including: